gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 | Bidirectional RNN   |     59.5% |
 | GRU                 |     76.5% |

-### Best Performing Model
+### Best Model

 **Multinomial Naive Bayes achieved the highest test accuracy of 78.0%.**

-Although the Deep Learning models were more complex, the classical Naive Bayes model performed slightly better on this particular dataset.
+GRU was the second-best model with an accuracy of 76.5%.

-This demonstrates that a more complex model does not always perform better than a simpler model, especially when the dataset is relatively small.
+One interesting result from this project was that the Deep Learning models did not automatically perform better than the traditional Machine Learning models.
+On this dataset, Naive Bayes gave the best result.

 ---

-## Evaluation
+## Model Evaluation

-For the Machine Learning models, the following evaluation techniques were used:
+For the Machine Learning models, I used:

 * Accuracy
 * Precision